nus-cs2113-AY2324S1/tp/docs/UserGuide.md

 ### Viewing Watchlist: `watchlist`

 - Note: Stockcode and symbol will be used interchangeably and have the same meaning
-- Note: watchlist feature requires a stable internet connection
+- Note: Watchlist feature requires a stable internet connection

 View your current watchlist with stocks that you are interested in with the exchanges shown as well